 Additionally, during each year of the tenure process, all probationary faculty will be evaluated by their immediate supervisor using the Faculty assessment form.
 The supervisor will share the content of the evaluation with the probationer's tenure committee prior to submitting it to the Vice President for Instruction.
-Once reviewed, the Vice President for Instruction will forward the completed assessment form to the Human Resource Development Department for inclusion in the probationer's tenure report to the Board of Trustees.
+Once reviewed, the Vice President for Instruction will forward the completed assessment form to Human Resources for inclusion in the probationer's tenure report to the Board of Trustees.
 A copy will also be placed in the probationer's personnel file.